pamnanaimanish169/water-reminder/README.md

     - Figure out a way to import/export firebase in a single file, so you don't have to write it again & again ~~- Add water drank in a day functionality(through firebase)~~ ~~- Remaining water functionliaty~~
+- Foloow this tutoril to create a new project: https://www.plasmo.com/blog/posts/firebase-chrome-extension
 - Show the amount of water emaining on initl load
 - Logout functionlatiy
 - Refactor the code